+But the enthusiasm still outstripped that attending any other conceivable state visit.
 And why wouldn’t it?
 Having ill-advisedly shortened their own royals a couple of centuries ago, our neighbours seek substitutes wherever they are to be found.
 Juan Carlos came in handy in the past, but has slipped severely in the ratings of late.
-Meanwhile, the French consider Monaco’s Albert and Charlene almost as their own, notably since the birth of seven-year-old twins Jacques and Gabriella.
+Meanwhile, the French consider Monaco’s Albert and Charlene almost as their own, notably since the birth of now eight-year-old twins Jacques and Gabriella.

-None of these has ever rivalled the Windsors for column inches and continuity of fascination, however.
+None of these has ever rivalled the Windsors for column inches and the continuity of fascination.
 Magazines like Gala, Point de Vue and Paris Match have long been bursting forth with pretty much weekly bulletins on William and Kate, and the various travails of Harry and Meghan.

 Later, our Plantagenets were HQ’ed across the Channel.
 Henry II was born in what is now Le Mans town hall, before marrying Eleanor, bagging Aquitaine and running an empire from the Cheviots to the Pyrenees.
 Later yet, during the Hundred Years War, our Henry VI was crowned king of France in 1431, though this didn’t work out quite as planned.
 Losing the war scarcely helped his cause.